-You will start by meeting with your counselors during the winter.
-They will help you make choices but you also should talk to parents, teachers and friends about your plans.
-You will also have a chance to learn more about courses either during 8th Grade Night or by talking with teachers.
+You will start by having the opportunity to hear about the course options available to you.
+Teachers and counselors will give you information about courses and help you update your four year academic plan on Infinite Campus.
+They will help you make choices but you also should talk to parents, look at college admission requirements, and research career choices to better map your course choices.
+Incoming freshmen will also have a chance to learn more about courses during 8th Grade Night.
 The more information you have, the better the decision you can make.
 Here's an outline of what happens: